ksk-S/DeepDreamVideoOpticalFlow/README.md

 If using octavescale in the original deep dream algorithm, the image is processed in a smaller size in the begining.
 In that case, the image division will not be applied to the earlier stage of the itterations (before enlarging the original size).

+# Usage

 # Original Options:

  -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Input directory where extracted frames are stored -o OUTPUT, --output OUTPUT
                         Output directory where processed frames are to be stored
  -it IMAGE_TYPE, --image_type IMAGE_TYPE
                         Specify whether jpg or png --gpu GPU             Switch for gpu computation.
   -t MODEL_PATH, --model_path MODEL_PATH